 Step 3.
 Connect a USB drive with at least 16 GB of storage to your Mac.

 Step 8.
-Click Yes to proceed and wait for Disk Drill to copy the necessary files and make your USB drive bootable.
+Wait for Disk Drill to copy the necessary files and make your USB drive bootable.

-Now that your USB drive is ready, you can reboot your Mac while holding the Option (?) key and select Install macOS Big Sur.
+Now that your USB drive is ready, you can reboot your Mac while holding the Option (?) key.
+Then, simply select the Install macOS Big Sur option.